k-mehalingam/Graph_based_Network_Representation/README.md

 ##### Time Complexity Analysis:
 The time taken for the BFS algorithm to traverse throught the graph is O(V + E) where V is the no of vertices in the graph and E being the list of Edges present in the graph.
 Since we are running BFS for each vertex present in the graph, the total time complexity of the Reachability Algorithm is O(V(V + E))
+Steps
+1. BFS visits every vertices through all the given Edges in the graph.
+Hence the Time complexity to run a BFS on a graph is O(V + E) where V is the number of vertices and E is the list of Edges.
+2. The algorithm runs BFS on every vertices in the graph seperately.
+Hence the total time complexity of the algorithm is O(V * time for BFS) ie O(V * O(V+E)) which in turn is O(V(V+E)).

 ##### Compiler/Interpreter Used:
 This project can be run on any python interpreter.
 The testing of this project was done using **cpython** inpterpreter.